On the Challenges of Detecting Side-Channel Attacks in SGX: Compromising secrets in libgcrypt

 \subsection{Profiling of \textnormal{\f{mpi\_powm}}}

 In order to profile \f{mpi\_powm}, we define each iteration of the main loop as one segment.
 Let $\s_i$ be the $i$-th exponent bit consumed in segment $S_i$.
 One iteration of the loop in \f{mpi\_powm} computes on \f{xp}, \f{rp} and $\s_i$.
-We found no branches nor loops in \f{mpih\_sqr\_n\_basecase}, so its runtime is constant and we denote it as $c_{base}$.
+We found that all branches and loops in\\ \f{mpih\_sqr\_n\_basecase} have negligible impact on execution time, so we consider its runtime constant and we denote it by $c_{base}$.
 Thus, runtime of $S_i$ with $\s_i = 0$ is simply $c_{base}$.
 If $\s_i = 1$, the code executed (lines \codeline{elgamal:branch:start} $\sim$ \codeline{elgamal:branch:end}) has two branches.
 The first one is a conditional branch that, depending on the value of \f{bsize}, may run either \f{mpihelp\_mul} or \f{mpihelp\_mul\_karatsuba\_case}.
 We found that both paths take the same time so we model this time as a constant $c_{mpihelp}$.
 The second branch depends on \f{xsize} and \f{msize}.
 However, we found that the time taken to run \f{mpihelp\_divrem} is negligible, so we just ignore it.
 In a nutshell, the time to run segment $S_i$ is $t_i(\s)=c_{base} + \s_i \cdot c_{mpihelp}$ and $T_i = (i-1) \cdot c_{base} + \sum_{j<i} \s_j \cdot c_{mpihelp}$.